Nothing Phone (1)

 Rating: Total score: 70%

-Source: TechDroider English
+Source: TechDroider

 Comparison, online available, Very Long, Date: 09/02/2022

-Source: Irish Mirror English EN→zh-CN
+Source: Irish Mirror EN→zh-CN

 There’s Nothing to fault here, when you take the phone’s price into consideration as it does everything reasonably well.
 This is a great opening salvo from Carl Pei’s new company.